Guy Vandenbranden

-Guy Vandenbranden (Brussels, July 14, 1926) – (Antwerp, June 3, 2014) was a Belgian artist.
+Guy Vandenbranden (July 14, 1926 – June 3, 2014) was a Belgian artist.
 He has worked as a painter, draftsman, collage artist, sculptor and graphic artist.

 Style and work

 From 1951 onwards, Guy Vandenbranden said goodbye to figuration and started to work lyrically abstract.
 In 1952, Vandenbranden ended up in the Brussels art scene and became friends with Pol Bury, Jo Delahaut, Kurt Lewy, Jean Rets and Jean Milo.
 Thanks to these contacts, Guy Vandenbranden joined the artists' group "Art Abstrait" in 1956.
 Vandenbranden worked completely geometrically abstract from 1954 on and practiced this visual language consistently until his death in 2014.

 Around 1958, Vandenbranden worked mainly in black and white, his artworks almost coming to monochromy and there was a clear connection with the work of the American Hard Edge of that time.
 From 1961, Vandenbranden started working with relief and his first abstract sculptures were created.
 From 1967 onwards Guy Vandenbranden started to spray cellulose lacquer directly on panels with the aim to create visual illusions (akin to the Op Art).